depado/go-b0tsec/README.md

  - `channel` : The channel the bot should join when connected to the server.
  - `tls` : Whether or not to use TLS when connecting to the server.
  - `insecure_tls` : Ignore TLS errors (self signed certificate for example)
- - `external_resources` : Whether or not to fetch external resources defined in the `conf/external/active` directory.
  - `youtube_key` : Your own google API key to fetch the Youtube API.
  - `plugins` : Names of the plugins you want to activate.
  - `middlewares` : Names of the middlewares you want to activate.

-Small note about the external resource collection.
-It works pretty fine but has quite nothing to do here.
-You can obviously use it if you want but it will be removed at one point because this package is now in a different repository.
+**Note : If you don't want to use Youtube capabilities or don't want to create an API key, then make sure to disable the `youtube` middleware**

+**Update : The external resource collection has now moved to a different repository.
+See [Depado/periodic-file-fetcher](https://github.com/Depado/periodic-file-fetcher) to use this within your bot.**

 ## Plugins